MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/settings-policies-reference.md

 |Attendance summary|Show everything|This setting controls whether to show attendance time information - such as join times, leave times, and in-meeting duration - for each meeting participant.|

 > [!NOTE]
 > A guest can be a participant joining from a non-Teams application or device.
-All the guest settings applied by your organization will apply for these participants.
+All the guest settings applied by your organization will apply to these participants.
->

 ##### Related topics for meeting scheduling

 - [Manage who can start instant meetings and schedule meetings](manage-who-can-schedule-meetings.md)